tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 Primary examples of this project's use cases are, the scripts can be run and created in a way that provides restricted access to people who don’t need full Dashboard access, for example:

-* Think of an onsite engineer who only needs to run dashboard Live Tools access, you can easily present access to just the ping tool or blind LED tool, etc.
+* Think of an onsite engineer who only needs to run dashboard Live Tools access; you can easily present access to just the ping tool or blind LED tool, etc.
-* Think of a Helpdesk Manager who only needs a quick overview of wireless network connection statistics or other statistics, but does not need the entire suite of Meraki tools, you could create scripts that only show them the data points they need.
+* Think of a Helpdesk Manager who only needs a quick overview of wireless network connection statistics or other statistics but does not need the entire suite of Meraki tools; you could create scripts that only show them the data points they need.
 * Think of a Level 1 helpdesk operator who you want to restrict access to certain operations, changes and tools but provide other access like managing wireless users or devices.
 * Think of a team that needs a static user experience dashboard, for example, updates to the Dashboard UI might change and break your internal process documentation, by creating your own version of the dashboard and tools you can limit UX changes to when you want them.